istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns-proxy/index.md

 In the above example, you had a predefined IP address for the service to which you sent the request.
 However, it's common to access external services that do not have stable addresses, and instead rely on DNS.
 In this case, the DNS proxy will not have enough information to return a response, and will need to forward DNS requests upstream.

 This is especially problematic with TCP traffic.
 Unlike HTTP requests, which are routed based on `Host` headers, TCP carries much less information; you can only route on the destination IP and port number.
 Because you don't have a stable IP for the backend, you cannot route based on that either, leaving only port number, which leads to conflicts when multiple `ServiceEntry`s for TCP services share the same port.
+Refer
+[External TCP services without VIP](#external-tcp-services-without-vips) section for additional details.

 To work around these issues, the DNS proxy additionally supports automatically allocating addresses for `ServiceEntry`s that do not explicitly define one.
 This is configured by the `ISTIO_META_DNS_AUTO_ALLOCATE` option.